-Another issue is many pet parents do not know how to properly use a prong collar.
+Another issue is many pet parents don't know how to properly use a prong collar.
 Improper use of a prong collar can seriously damage your pup's trachea and delicate neck skin.
 Furthermore, prong collars may be perceived by the dog as punishment and cause emotional and behavioral issues later on.

-- Flat collar.
+Flat collar.
 A flat collar is the standard collar you picture when you think of a dog collar.
 This type of collar can be made from leather, nylon, or fabric and lays flat against the base of the dog's neck.
 Flat collars clip closed either with a metal or plastic slide-release buckle.
 This collar can sometimes cause choking for dogs who pull and may cause discomfort or embedding if put on too tightly.
 You should be able to comfortably slip two fingers between your pet's neck and the flat collar.

-- Martingale collar.
+Martingale collar.
 Martingale collars are made of a woven material (usually nylon) and appear similar to a flat collar.
 These lay under the dog's jaw and have an extra piece of fabric where the leash attaches.
 This type of collar gives the handler more control than a flat collar and won't choke or put pressure on the dog's trachea.

 Head halter: A head halter somewhat resembles the collars put on horses.
 This type of collar wraps around the throat and muzzle of a dog and allows more control for the handler without putting a strain on the dog's throat.
 Some dog training experts describe this design as "power-steering" for dog handlers.

-- Harness: A harness wraps around the dog's chest and back and has a D-ring on the back where you can clip the leash.
+Harness: A harness wraps around the dog's chest and back and has a D-ring on the back where you can clip the leash.
 Harnesses apply no pressure on the neck.

-For years, prong collars were touted as an excellent tool for obedience training and a leash pulling preventative.
+For years, prong collars were touted as an excellent tool for obedience training and a leash-pulling preventative.
 Now, they're thought of as draconian and inhumane in much of the animal world.
 Many pet stores even have exchange programs where the pet parent can bring in a prong or choke collar and return them for a regular (aka flat) collar, free of charge.